Corporate Governance

 Supplementary Principle 4.1.3 CEO Succession Planning

-The Board of Directors of the Company recognizes that succession planning for the CEO position is an important matter, and the Representative Director assumes the main responsibility for the planning and training of successors.
+The Board of Directors of the Company recognizes that succession planning for the CEO position is an important matter, and the president and representative director assumes the main responsibility for the planning and training of successors.

-In addition to supervising the execution of business at the Board of Directors meetings, outside directors attend other important meetings to understand and oversee the competencies of the succession candidates and provide necessary advice as appropriate to the Representative Director regarding the development of the candidates.
+In addition to supervising the execution of business at the Board of Directors meetings, outside directors attend other important meetings to understand and oversee the competencies of successor candidates and provide necessary advice as appropriate to the president and representative director regarding the development of those candidates.
+In addition, at the Board of Directors meeting held on March 25, 2024, the Company established a voluntary Nomination and Remuneration Advisory Committee to serve as an advisory body to the Board of Directors.
+The committee will consider succession planning as part of its activities.

 Supplementary Principle 4.3.3 Procedures for Dismissal of the CEO